C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: Right tensor -pre categories and their representations

 \section{Right tensor $C^*$-pre\-categories and their representations}

-As it was noticed in the introduction the following definition generalizes the notion of a (strict) tensor $C^*$-category, cf. \cite{dr}, in the case the underlying semigroup is $\N$. \begin{defn} By a \emph{right tensor $C^*$-precategory} we will mean a $C^*$-precategory $\TT$ with the set of objects $\N=\{0,1,2,...\}$, and with a designated endomorphism $\otimes 1:\TT\to \TT$ sending $n$ to $n+1$:
+The notion of a (strict) tensor $C^*$-category in the case the underlying semigroup is $\N$ could be adapted to $C^*$-precategories as follows. \begin{definition} A $C^*$-precategory $\TT$ with the set of objects $\N=\{0,1,2,...\}$ together with designated endomorphism $\otimes 1:\TT\to \TT$ sending $n$ to $n+1$: